SidewaysTurtle/MerlinEconomics/Merlin Economics Obsidian/Rulebook.md

 *  **Property Maintenance:** Instead of generating potion recipe cards, a Brewery requires maintenance payments when its number is rolled.
 This is an operational cost to keep the business running.
 *  **Maintenance Costs:** Maintenance costs start at one gold, but can fluctuate depending on various game factors.
 These are always paid to the Central Bank.
 *   **Investments:** Breweries cannot be invested in
+*   **"Last Call":** If a player has an unoccupied Brewery, they can activate the "Last Call" ability.
+This allows them to instantly recall one of their Royal Guards to the Brewery at the cost of one **Mead**.
+This can be a powerful way to quickly redeploy a Royal Guard to a more strategic location or to save them from a losing battle.

+> [!NOTE]
+> The "Last Call" ability can only be used on a player's turn and only if they have an unoccupied Brewery.
+The recalled Royal Guard is immediately placed on the Brewery, and any ongoing combat involving that unit is immediately ended.
+The Royal Guard cannot be placed on a Brewery that already has a defending Golem or Royal Guard.

 **Using Potions:**
 *   To use a potion, you must have the necessary resources that the recipe requires.